hbc/knowledgebase/admin/data_management.md

 ## Get the data out of our main storage area
 ### Return data from completed analyses to the researcher
-* this is a hassle so we typically only do it for larger data folders

 * can be by
-  1) "sneaker net" - downloading onto a drive and handing it off to the researcher (not preferred)
-  2) GLOBUS - https://www.globus.org/ If the researcher sets up a GLOBUIS account, we can work with HMS RC to make their directory available to GLOBUS so the researcher can download it through the web or CL interface.
-While we haven't tested it, this method has the potential to be the least work for us.
+  1) GLOBUS - HMS (and FSARC) provides Globus for secure data transfer.
+See [Globus](admin/Globus.md) - for sending data to clients.
-  3) upload to the researcher's server - preferred if access to the server is simple.
+  2) upload to the researcher's server - preferred if access to the server is simple.
 A good example would be the research data storage that HMS PIs have access to or an FTP server.
 Passwords, logins and occasionally VPN access are typically required.
+  3) "sneaker net" - downloading onto a drive and handing it off to the researcher (Rare, not preferred)

 I recommend avoiding things like Dropbox, Google Drive or Box unless the data is small.
 They aren't really built for this purpose.